 In response to the shortage of housing the government has given many local planning authorities high house building targets.
 The pressure to meet the five year housing land supply means that new residential locations are often chosen based on how quickly they can be delivered rather than whether they will lead to a coherent community where jobs, retail, leisure, education and other functions are integrated locally and are well connected with active and public transport links.
 This often leads to bubbles of isolated development that only meet minimum energy standards and generate additional traffic due to their cardependency.
-In addition, there is clear evidence that many new homes do not meet even the current minimum energy efficiency requirements, whilst the increasing range of permitted development rights limits the ability of LPAs to steer the carbon outcome of development.
+In addition, there is clear evidence that many new homes do not meet even the current minimum energy efficiency requirements, whilst the increasing range of permitted development rights limits the legal ability of local planning authorities to steer the carbon outcome of development.

-The current Building Regulations covering the energy efficiency standards for new homes are well below net zero, which means that all properties being built now will have to be retrofitted at a later date.
-The government's Future Homes Standard, which is due to come into effect in 2025, only envisages carbon reductions of 75-80% against the current Building Regulations from 2025.
+The current Building Regulations covering the energy efficiency standards for new homes are well below net zero, which means that all properties being built now will have to be retrofitted at some later date.
+The government's Future Homes Standard, which is due to come into effect in 2025, only envisages carbon reductions of 75-80% against the current Building Regulations.
 In addition, the Building Regulations only account for a building's operational carbon emissions.
 In contrast, the Committee on Climate Change recommends that all new homes need to be net zero from 2025.

 Local planning authorities are permitted to set energy performance standards for new homes, regardless of local context, that are higher than the standards set out in the current Building Regulations, up to the equivalent of Code for Sustainable Homes Level 4.
 However, even though this is well below net zero some developers claim that even this standard stops some sites from being economically viable, which means that local policies that seek to set higher energy performance standards are often watered down, or deleted, when they get to the Examination stage.
-The Green Building Council estimates that Level 4 can be achieved entirely through energy efficiency measures, adding up to £3,000 for a terraced house and £6,000 for a detached house to the build cost.
+But the Green Building Council estimates that Level 4 can be achieved entirely through energy efficiency measures, adding up to £3,000 to the build cost for a terraced house and £6,000 for a detached house.
 In addition, local planning authorities are not restricted as to what energy performance standards they stipulate for commercial and industrial development and can also impose reasonable requirements for a proportion of energy used in a development to be from renewable sources.
 Such requirements are technically possible, immediately deployable, economically viable and legally sound (Green Building Council, 2020).

-Probably the greatest current challenges for local planning authorities is the lack of strong national direction on climate change through the government's National Planning Policy Framework (NPPF), which sets out the government's planning policies for England and how these are expected to be applied, and te focus on house building numbers to the detriment of wider planning policy objectives such as climate change.
-Consequently, there is very little development currently taking place that is anywhere near to being net zero.
+Probably the greatest current challenges for local planning authorities is the lack of strong national direction on climate change through the government's National Planning Policy Framework (NPPF), which sets out the government's planning policies for England and how these are expected to be applied, and the focus on house building numbers to the detriment of wider planning policy objectives such as climate change.